AI and Teaching - Recommended Practices

 • Stimulate reflection

-Tufts Center for the Enhancement of Learning and Teaching (CELT) has a great set of resources around AI and teaching
+Tufts Center for the Enhancement of Learning and Teaching (CELT) has a great set of resources around AI and teaching.

 Clarify your expectations for your students around AI